-Many young people find themselves unprepared for office politics, according to a new study by the Co-op.
+Many young people find themselves unprepared for office politics, according to a study by the Co-op.
 A surprisingly high 54% of those surveyed said that they were not prepared for, or as informed as they would like to be, about how to handle politics in the workplace.

 Navigating office politics can often feel like tiptoeing through a minefield.
 The comedian Groucho Marx described politics as "the art of looking for trouble, finding it everywhere, diagnosing it incorrectly and applying the wrong remedies."